GianGian/dncs-lab/README.md

 _line 14_ - _line 16_: assignment of the IP address to the interface

-_line 17_: erase of default route

-_line 18_: defining route to reach host-c
+_line 17_: defining route to reach host-c

 #### router-2.sh